uh-dcm/news-article-collection-container/docs/rahti-guide.md

 3. IMPORTANT: in this view change `your-app-name` in `your-app-name.2.rahtiapp.fi` to your chosen address
 4. Click **Create**

 The app will start up in about a minute, after which you can visit your chosen address.
 In the app itself, you will be asked to register your email and password.
-A confirmation email will be sent to your mailbox, although it will be "Unverified" and possibly end up in spam.
+A confirmation email will be sent to your mailbox.
+If it doesn't arrive, there may have been a typo in the inputted email address.
 You can also re-register a new email and a password even after registering, but only when having registered with a working email address.

 <br><br><br>